🌲 Why We Returned to North Wales – And Discovered a Hidden Gem at Parkdean Ty Mawr

 • Washing machine

-Lodge exterior with family on balcony
+Knightly Lodge exterior at Parkdean Ty Mawr Holiday Park with family on balcony

 🎯 Why We Loved the Park

-• High ropes & archery
+• High ropes and archery

-• Survival course & buggies
+• Survival course and buggies

-• Big indoor pool with slides
+• Large indoor pool with slides

-• Football pitches, craft workshops
+• Football pitches and craft workshops

-• On-site restaurant (yes, I had the Katsu curry more than once)
+• On-site restaurant — yes, I had the Katsu curry more than once

-Scoops ice cream stand with kids
+Scoops ice cream stand at Parkdean Ty Mawr Holiday Park

-One afternoon, we headed out to film a separate video about the Great Orme Tramway in Llandudno, another long-time favourite.
+One afternoon, we headed out to film a separate video about the Great Orme Tramway in Llandudno, another long-time favourite of ours.

 It’s a proper throwback: clanking up the hill on Britain’s only remaining cable-hauled street tramway.
 The views at the top were fantastic, and the boys loved the retro feel of the whole thing.

-If you’re in a campervan or caravan, Ty Mawr also has a touring area with hook-up points, right next to the lodge zone.
-It looked like a really convenient base — you could even blend a few days of lodge life with van life!
+If you’re travelling in a campervan or caravan, Ty Mawr also has a touring area with hook-up points, right next to the lodge zone.

-Towyn beach near Ty Mawr
+Towyn beach near Parkdean Ty Mawr Holiday Park

 ✅ Final Verdict

-North Wales always delivers — whether you’re tracing your family’s history, riding a tram up a mountain, or chasing the kids through a soft play.
-And Ty Mawr gave us a genuinely memorable, great-value base for all of it.
+North Wales always delivers — whether you’re tracing your family’s history, riding a tram up a mountain, or chasing the kids through soft play.

+Ty Mawr gave us a genuinely memorable, great-value base for all of it.
 We wouldn’t hesitate to recommend it to families, especially during off-peak breaks.

 🎟 Want to Book Your Own Parkdean Break?